 The US is still one of the most popular destinations for postgraduate studies.
-If you wish to study in the US, at the end of your studies, you will be eligible to apply for Optional Practical Training (OPT), which allows you to stay back for an additional year to apply what you have learnt in a job related to your field.
+If you wish to study in the US at the end of your studies, you will be eligible to apply for the Post-Completion Optional Practical Training (OPT).
+The OPT allows you to stay back for an additional year to apply what you have learnt in a job related to your field.
 In addition to this, if you have a degree from a college that is on the government’s designated list of STEM subjects, you are eligible to extend the OPT by 24 months, allowing you to stay in the US for a total of 36 months after graduation.
-Apart from this, a company can sponsor your work visa that is valid for three years.
-Keep in mind that this visa is subject to a lottery system and the US generally has a cap for how many they issue per each fiscal year.
-For more information on work rules in the US, check the government pages here.
+The student can initiate the application process for an OPT, with a request to the designated school official (DSO) for a recommendation.

 2) The UK:

 In recent years, Canada has seen a rise in international students applying for postgraduate studies.
-This is in part due to the growing number of job opportunities and easier immigration laws.
+This is partly due to the growing number of job opportunities and easier immigration laws.
 After you graduate from a degree-granting institute, you can apply for a Post-Graduation Work Permit (PGWP), which allows you to gain work experience in Canada.
-As long as your college and course are part of the designated learning institution list, your course is more than eight months and you have applied within 90 days of completing your course, you can apply for a PGWP.
+As long as your college and course are part of the designated learning institution list, your course is more than eight months and you have applied within 180 days of completing your course, you can apply for a PGWP.

 World-class universities offering a diverse range of high-quality programmes have made Australia a top choice for postgraduate studies.
 Apart from this, the country’s visa policies make it easy for recent graduates to stay back and work in the country.
 If you have completed a two-year course in the country, you can apply for a Temporary Graduate visa (subclass 485).
 This visa has two streams: the Graduate Work stream and the Post-Study Work stream.

-6) Hong Kong:
+7) Hong Kong:

 To attract and retain recent graduates, Hong Kong has favourable visa policies under the Immigration Arrangements for Non-Local Graduates for students who have graduated from a locally accredited programme in the country.
 If you apply within six months from the time you have graduated, then you will be considered a fresh graduate and will not need to secure a job to apply.
 This visa will be granted for 12 months.
 If you apply after six months, then you will be considered a returning graduate and will need an employment offer to apply.
 This visa can be renewed based on your contract.

-7) The UAE:
+8) The UAE:

-Recently, the UAE has seen a rise in international students since a number of global institutions have started satellite campuses in the country and newer, international student-friendly visa rules have been implemented.
+Recently, the UAE has seen a rise in international students since several global institutions have started satellite campuses in the country and newer, international student-friendly visa rules have been implemented.
 Now, if you have a GPA of 3.75/4 or above, you can apply for a five-year Long Term Visa without a sponsor.
 Once you have a full-time employment offer, you must change your university-sponsored visa to an employer-sponsored visa.